atdgroup/gst-plugin-snapshot/README.md

 # gst-plugin-snapshot
 GStreamer 1.0 element that can save a single frame as a snapshot image from a video stream.
+This element will can be insterted into a pipeline and it will just pass the video frames on until it's trigger property is set to true.
+Then it will save a frame and then go back to just passing the video on.
+It is different from using filesink because it does not terminate the stream, and it can be used to pick off individual frames from a live feed in a simple manner without using a tee.

 Properties: